- are released on their own recognizance (known as an “O.R.” release),

 Also see our informational pages on the Hollywood Jail, West Hollywood Jail, Whittier Jail, Sacramento Juvi Jail, Redondo Beach Jail, East Mesa Juvi Jail, Long Beach Jail, Glendale Jail, Foothill Jail, 77th Street Jail, Santa Monica Jail.

-Our Long Beach criminal defense attorneys' offices are located at 444 West Ocean Boulevard, Suite 800, Long Beach, CA 90802.
-Our telephone number is (562) 633-8155.
+- Our Long Beach criminal defense attorneys’ offices are located at 444 West Ocean Boulevard, Suite 800, Long Beach, CA 90802.
 In addition, our Los Angeles criminal defense lawyers have local law offices in Beverly Hills, Burbank, Glendale, Lancaster, Los Angeles, Pasadena, Pomona, Torrance, Van Nuys, West Covina, and Whittier.